 Pressed for time?
 Qingyang Palace, a Taoist monastery, pairs well with the Du Fu Cottage, the home of a famous Chinese poet more than a thousand years ago – or visit the Wuhou Memorial Temple and stroll down the neighboring Jinli Street.

-Whichever option you choose, you'll be back at your hotel around 6pm.
+Whichever option you choose, you'll be back at your hotel at the trip.